 To help those young people Friends International needs to look at their situation as a whole, including the family and society the person lives in.
 Knowing the situation enough, they propose them to join a particular program.

 Often they don’t manage to stay in the program from the first time, it requires to stop taking drugs, to join the classes etc. But our doors are never closed.
 We are always here for them.
 Some youth are coming to us for years.
 We work with them where they are, sometimes on the street, sometimes in jail.
 We offer access to education, training and opportunity to generate income.
 We also work with families, some of them say they can’t afford to send kids to school, so we help them to earn money, sometimes by supporting them in opening small businesses, sometimes by giving them production skills.
 We buy products from them and sell in shops.
 We look at the market in the city we work in and we match the skills to what the city needs.

 The most successful among the many social businesses opened by Friends International are restaurants.
 They even created a know-how package which they share with other NGOs, creating partnerships and new opportunities.

 The partnership part is very strong.
-We have alliance with other organizations from all over the world, doing the same kind of work.
-We share practices, trainings, we help each other to find funds, so we have a bigger impact together.
+We have alliances with other organizations from all over the world, doing the same kind of work.
+We share practices, training, we help each other to find funds, so we have a bigger impact together.
 We are also part of the global child protection movement.
 We started 10 years ago in Phnom Penh, we knew that child protection was a very important part of our work.
-We train key people in communities to be child protection representative, who know how to react.
+We train key people in communities to be child protection representatives, who know how to react.
 In Cambodia most often they are tuk-tuk drives.

 More about Friends International: friends-international.org